dadahcr2/reference/_pages/home.md

     Least-used Parts
   </summary>

 These parts are very rarely needed.
 I would not suggest scrapping them as you never know what the future may hold.
-Nevertheless, no rush to pay for upgrades.{: .notice}
+Nevertheless, no rush to pay for upgrades.
+{: .notice}

 Vehicle | Parts
 :-- | :--
 Hill Climber | Heavyweight